magic-ike/leanfolio/README.md

 - Click **Deploy**.

-- If everything went smoothly, your portfolio site should now be live.
+- If everything went smoothly, your portfolio should now be live.
 Congrats! 🎉

 ## License